Who's The Boss In Your House?... Understanding The Dog Pack Hierarchy

 As I alluded to in an earlier article about our Alpha dog who was overly protective of the Omega dog, there will be times when you must remind your dog who's boss.

-Our Alpha dog is a 70-pound Black Lab/Golden Retriever mix.
-He's a handful, to say the least, and he could certainly pull his weight around here if we let him.
-Fortunately, due to early training when he was a puppy, and repeated "refresher courses", we've managed to maintain some semblance of control over him.
-For the most part, we can put a stop to any unwanted behavior with a simple "No!".
+Our Alpha dog is an 80-pound Black Lab/Golden Retriever mix.
+He’s a handful, to say the least, and he could certainly pull his weight around here if we let him.
+Fortunately, due to early training when he was a puppy (and repeated “refresher courses”), we’ve managed to maintain some semblance of control over him.
+For the most part, we can put a stop to any unwanted behavior with a simple “No!”

-How To Get An Alpha Dog To Be Submissive
+How To Get An Alpha Dog To Mind You

-In fact, a few times with Destin it became necessary to physically pull him off of the new puppy that he was being too rough with (otherwise known as "trying to teach the puppy to be submissive").
+In fact, a few times with Destin it became necessary to physically pull him off of the new puppy that he was being too rough with.
+(These are times when he was trying to teach the puppy how to be submissive.)

-Unfortunately, such whimpers and yelps would only heighten Destin's anxiety during those times, and his protective nature kicked into high gear and he became quite forceful toward the little puppy.
+Unfortunately, such whimpers and yelps would only heighten Destin’s anxiety during those times, and his protective nature kicked into high gear.
+He became quite forceful toward the little puppy whenever the puppy showed fear.
 As a result, we had to physically pull Destin off the puppy a handful of times.

 As I said, Destin is a big dog.
 But this one trick has always worked like a charm...